2017 Everton L.F.C. season

-The FA WSL Spring Series (2017 season) was Everton Ladies Football Club's third season competing in the FA Women's Super League.
+The FA WSL Spring Series (2017 season) was Everton Ladies Football Club's third season competing in the Women's Super League 2.

 Due to the reorganisation of top-level women's football in England, the 2017 season only covered half of a traditional season's length, while the FA WSL shifted its calendar to match the traditional autumn-to-spring axis of football in Europe.
 For the same reason, there is no Champions League qualification nor relegation for which to be competed.